Isabelle Rapin

-Isabelle Juliette Martha Rapin, M.D. (born December 4, 1927 in Lausanne, Switzerland; died May 24, 2017 in Rhinebeck, New York), was a Professor of both Neurology and Pediatrics at the Albert Einstein College of Medicine in New York City.
+Isabelle Juliette Martha Rapin, M.D.
+(December 4, 1927 – May 24, 2017), was a professor of both Neurology and Pediatrics at the Albert Einstein College of Medicine in New York City.
 She was a leading authority on autism for decades, and a fellow of the American Academy of Neurology.

 Personal life and education

 Rapin was born in Lausanne, Switzerland; her mother was from Connecticut, and her father was Swiss.
 As a child, she was an avid reader, and a Girl Scout who attended all-girls' schools between the ages of 9 and 19.
 Surrounded by a family of scientists, she decided to become a physician before she was ten years old.

 She studied at the University of Lausanne Medical School in 1946, in a class of around 100 students that included about a dozen women.
 She decided to become a pediatric neurologist in 1951 after she spent twelve weeks at Pitié-Salpêtrière Hospital and at the Hôpital des Enfants Malades in Paris.
 When she graduated from Lausanne Medical School in 1952, there were few paying jobs in Switzerland, so she applied to the United States to Harvard, Yale, Johns Hopkins and Bellevue Hospital.
 She immigrated to the United States in 1953 after being offered a position in pediatrics at Bellevue to begin in July.
 In 1952, she received a Swiss Federal Diploma in Medicine.
 She received her M.D. in 1955, when her thesis was published in the Swiss Archives of Neurology and Psychiatry.

 She met her husband, Harold Oaklander, in August 1958, and they were married in the spring of 1959.
 Of her husband, she said: "Without his unselfish and sustained encouragement and help, his willingness to share in all household and child-rearing jobs (except for car maintenance, his, and sewing, mine), I could never have flourished in child neurology as I did."
 Her husband finished his Ph.D. at Columbia University, but knew she would not leave the Albert Einstein College of Medicine, so he accepted a "less prestigious" job nearby.
 They had four children: two daughters and two sons.